 Registration fee: 50 Eur (non-refundable)

-Registration deadline for 2018 Autumn semester: 30 August
+Registration deadline for 2019 Autumn semester (extended): 30 August

-Beginning of language classes: 3 September (later start is possible)
+Beginning of language classes: 2 September (late arrival: 15 September)

 Beginning of language classes: 4 February